elisa-aleman/ai_python_dev_reference/docs/setup_guides/MacOS-Setup.md

 # Mac Python setup environment for development (on a proxy)

-TODO:
-- [ ] Add style guide for location comments
-- [ ] Re-check old narrative
-- [ ] Check all syntax highlights and location comments
-- [ ] Wrap all links
-- [ ] propagate relevant parts of suggested tools guide to OS specific guides with links to this main document

-This is how I set up a fresh mac to start working in machine learning and programming.
-My lab runs under a proxy, so all the settings have that one extra ...sigh... task to work correctly.
+This is how I used to set up a fresh mac to start working in machine learning and programming during my PhD years.
+My lab used to run under a proxy, so all the settings have that one extra ...sigh... task to work correctly.
 I keep this tutorial handy in case I do a clean OS install or if I need to check some of my initial settings.

 ## Terminal